 Her mother, Lalage Damerell, has since remarried to billionaire Steven Rales, who is known for his science and tech company Danaher and for producing Wes Anderson's films since 2007 with his production company Indian Paintbrush.

-When it was time to pursue her studies, she attended Oxford in her mother's home country of England, graduating in 2002, and then returned to the US to pursue her Master's in International security at Georgetown University.
+When it was time to pursue her studies, Fox attended Oxford in her mother's home country of England, graduating in 2002, and then returned to the US to pursue her Master's in International Security at Georgetown University.

 Per Fox's bio for Big Think, she "began work as a political and terrorism analyst for SE Asia, commuting between Langley and Georgetown to finish her degree with honors."

 She served as a spy for the CIA until 2010

 According to Big Think, Fox "moved into CIA's Directorate of Operations and deployed as a Clandestine Service officer, focused on counterterrorism and counterproliferation.
 She served in 16 countries in Africa, Asia, and the Middle East, before leaving government service in 2010."